rm-bergmann/app-starter-kit/README.md

 ## Commands:

 ### $ npm start
-* webpack watch mode with browsersync (localhost:3000)
+* Runs Webpack watch mode with browsersync (localhost:3000)
-* Updates JS & css bundles on file save
+* Updates JS & css on file save rebundles and reloads browser
 * Use this command for development

 ### $ npm run build
 * Bundles / minifies files for production

+### $ npm run dev
+* Runs webpack dev server on port 8080 and browsersync on 3000
+* Currently the changes don't update, I will fix asap, use webpack watch mode for now

 ### $ npm test
 * Runs unit tests